 Many homeowners have a love and hate relationship with their vacuum cleaners.
 Though you love the way your home looks after vacuuming, getting the appliance out of the cupboard and cleaning your home is dreadful.
-Thanks to KENT, now you can replace your bulky appliances with compact and high power vacuum cleaners that make cleaning an easy task.
+Thanks to KENT, now you can replace your bulky appliances with compact and high-power vacuum cleaners that make cleaning an easy task.
 However, owning a powerful vacuum cleaner is not enough; you need to know the right way of vacuuming to get the best results.
 Many of us make some rudimentary mistakes when vacuuming which does more harm than good.
 The blog discusses some of the common mistakes that most of us make when vacuuming and ways to avoid them.
 Read on.

-Some common mistakes while vacuuming are:
+Some common mistakes while vacuuming is:

 Not vacuuming in both directions

 This is a common mistake that many homeowners make.
 Vacuuming your carpet or any other surface only removes the dust from the surface.
 The vacuuming method, however, doesn’t clear all the dirt from the surface of your carpet or sofas.
-Vacuuming in both directions remove allergens and invisible dirt that lurk at home.
+Vacuuming in both directions removes allergens and invisible dirt that lurk at home.

 Not Cleaning the Bags